Are We Going To Have A Purge

 The Rise of Vigilantism

 One worrying trend is the rise of vigilantism in various parts of the world.
-Frustrated with the perceived failure of law enforcement and the justice system, some individuals and groups have taken it upon themselves to enforce their own version of justice.
+Practically speaking, frustrated with the perceived failure of law enforcement and the justice system, some individuals and groups have taken it upon themselves to enforce their own version of justice.
 This can range from neighborhood watch groups that overstep their authority to armed militias that engage in violence against perceived enemies.

 Vigilantism undermines the rule of law and can lead to a cycle of violence and retribution.
 When people lose faith in the ability of the state to protect them, they may be tempted to take matters into their own hands, creating a dangerous and unstable situation.